Lustalk/Predictive-Quant-BTC-XGBoost/README.md

 ---

-⭐ **Star this repository if it helped you build better trading strategies!**
+⭐ **Star this repository if it demonstrates valuable machine learning research practices.**